Introducing Head-Tilting History

 So whether you’re a history buff looking for new paths of discovery or one of those people who hated history in school, we hope you’ll join us in exploring the hidden recesses of America’s Founding Century.
 If you’re the sort who can appreciate how a change in perspective can change the world, Head-Tilting History is for you.

 Sign up and we’ll start you off with nine head-tilting facts about hot air balloons in the Civil War.
-After that, you’ll get one email, once a month, with some of the most fascinating stories and little-known facts our country’s rich history has to offer.
+After that, you’ll get our quarterly email with some of the most fascinating stories and little-known facts our country’s rich history has to offer.